 Start by getting a breast pump you like.
 If you're planning a return to work or school, start pumping during your planned "away" hours a few weeks before your new schedule begins.
-You get the hang of pumping and your baby can adjust to drinking from a bottle.
+You get the hang of pumping, and your baby can adjust to drinking from a bottle.
 When away from your baby, pump at the time you'd be feeding them if together—your body should continue to make the right amount of milk for their needs.
 You can freeze and store any extra.

 If you don't breastfeed or pump, your body will gradually stop making milk within a week or so after childbirth.
 If you get engorged while waiting it out, you can hand express a little milk on occasion to relieve the discomfort.
 Cold packs can also help with engorgement pain and help hinder milk production.
 You can chill and apply cabbage leaves, which have been shown to reduce milk supply, too.

-Breastfeeding helps protect your baby against asthma, allergies, certain infections, obesity, and sudden infant death syndrome (SIDS).
-By breastfeeding, you lower your own risk of breast and ovarian cancer, diabetes, and high blood pressure.
+Breastfeeding helps protect your baby against asthma, certain infections, obesity, and sudden infant death syndrome (SIDS).
+By breastfeeding, you lower your own risk of breast and ovarian cancer, type 2 diabetes, and high blood pressure.
 Breastfeeding is also cheaper than formula feeding, saving you up to $1,500 in your baby's first year alone.

 There's no one right way to hold your baby while breastfeeding.
 You may need to try a few methods to see what works best for you and change it up with the time of day or your baby's age.
 Some common breastfeeding positions include the cradle hold, which is a classic, common position for breastfeeding.
 The cross-cradle hold helps preemies latch by freeing your hand to support your breast.
 Football holds can avoid pressure on your belly after a C-section, while the laid-back position may help slow your flow if you have oversupply issues.
 Finally, side-lying position is a natural choice for nighttime feedings.